December 22, 2017

 Harry May built a diverse business in dinghies, racing yachts, commercial work and admiralty contracts.
 Over 30 West Solent One Design yachts were built, including an export order of 5 to Yacht Club Argentino.
 The famous Gauntlet class was the result of an enquiry for a yacht by Mr Berge in 1934; however, Berge decided on a different design built by Phillips of Dartmouth.
 Harry May was so incensed by this that he built his design anyway and challenged the Phillips boat to a race.
 By throwing down the gauntlet and winning the race handsomely, this design was born, with 33 built in all.

 In 1932 at the Annual General Meeting of the Yacht Brokers Association in London, Mr Rodney Paul represented Berthon.
 From then we see the beginnings of what is now the Berthon International yacht brokerage business.
 The first brokerage advertisement appeared in 1935 under the heading ‘Lymington Shipyard – Motor and Steam Yachts’

 World War II saw the yard turned over to Admiralty work with 215 boats built, including MTBs, Fast Motor Launches and Minesweepers.

-Harry May’s son preferred banking, becoming a director of merchant bank Guinness Mahon, so the Lymington shipyard business was passed on to Harry’s grandson, David, who took over in the 1950s.
+Harry May’s son preferred banking, becoming a director of merchant bank Guinness Mahon, so the Lymington shipyard business was passed on to Harry’s grandson, David (Daisy), who took over in the 1950s.
 He was an active yacht racer who built many winners, often sailing them to victory himself.

 In 1967 David May revolutionised Lymington by dredging the shipyard foreshore and building the marina.
 Berthon’s Lymington Marina was officially opened in 1968 by Admiral of the Fleet The Earl Mountbatten of Burma.